Peer Effects in Random Consideration Sets: Introduction

+In the consideration set models, the relative frequency by which a person chooses each alternative does not necessarily respect her ranking of preference.
+Formally, let us say that a person makes a mistake when, at the moment of choosing, she selects an alternative that is dominated by another option according to her preference order.
+In our model, a person could seldom choose her most preferred option at equilibrium.
+The set of connections, or the network structure, shapes the nature and the strength of the mistakes that people make.
+Thus, our model can be thought of as a model of peer effects in mistakes.
+We show via example that having friends with similar preferences ---a phenomenon known as homophily--- reduces the frequency by which people make mistakes.
+In addition, the example shows that having more friends also results in fewer mistakes.

+Having established equilibrium existence and characterized equilibrium behavior, we consider a researcher who observes a long sequence of choices made by the members of the network.
+We show that all primitives of the model can be uniquely recovered.
+These primitives include the ranking of preferences, the attention mechanism (or consideration probabilities), and the network structure.
+There are two aspects of our nonparametric identification results that deserve special attention.
+First, we allow unrestricted heterogeneity across people with respect to all parts of the model.
+Second, in contrast to most other works on consideration sets, we do not rely on the variation of either covariates or the set of available options (or menu) to recover these components.

-We assume the researcher has access to a long sequence of joint choices.
-In our dynamic model, these observed choices are generated by a system of conditional choice probabilities; each of these conditional choice probabilities specifies the distribution of choices of a given person conditional on the choices of others (at the moment of revising her selection).
+In our dynamic model, the observed choices of network members are generated by a system of conditional choice probabilities: each of these conditional choice probabilities specifies the distribution of choices of a given person conditional on the choices of others (at the moment of revising her selection).
 The identification strategy we offer is a two-step procedure.
+First, we show how to identify the primitives of the model using these conditional choice probabilities.
+Second, we study identification of the conditional choice probabilities from observed data.

-First, we assume the conditional choice probabilities have been recovered from the data.
-We also assume a person is more likely to pay attention to a specific option if more of her friends are currently adopting it.
-Thus, changes in the choices of friends induce stochastic variation in consideration sets.
-We exploit this variation to recover the set of connections between the people in the network and their ranking of preferences.
+To recover the primitives of the model from the conditional choice probabilities we exploit that, in our framework, changes in the choices of friends induce stochastic variation in the consideration set probabilities.
+We use this variation to recover the set of connections between the people in the network and their ranking of preferences.
 We then use this information to recover the attention mechanism of each person, i.e., the probability of including a specific option in the consideration set as a function of the number of friends who are currently choosing it.
+As we explained earlier, this identification result is nonparametric and allows for full heterogeneity across people regarding preferences and attention probabilities.